-"The Reform Bill of 1831 had been the victory of the whole capitalist class over the landed aristocracy.
-The repeal of the Corn Laws was the victory of the manufacturing capitalist not only over the landed aristocracy, but over those sections of capitalists, too, whose interests were more or less bound up with the landed interest,-bankers, stock-jobbers, fund-holders, etc. Free Trade meant the re-adjustment of the whole home and foreign, commercial and financial policy of England in accordance with the interests of the manufacturing capitalists-the class which now represented the nation.
+"The Reform Bill of 18311 had been the victory of the whole capitalist class over the landed aristocracy.
+The repeal of the Corn Laws was the victory of the manufacturing capitalist not only over the landed aristocracy, but over those sections of capitalists, too, whose interests were more or less bound up with the landed interest-bankers. stock-jobbers, fund-holders, etc. Free Trade meant the readjustment of the whole home and foreign, commercial and financial policy of England in accordance with the interests of the manufacturing capitalists-the class which now represented the nation.
 And they set about this task with a will.
 Every obstacle to industrial production was mercilessly removed.
 The tariff and the whole system of taxation were revolutionised.
 Everything was made subordinate to one end, but that end of the utmost importance to the manufacturing capitalist: the cheapening of all raw produce, and especially of the means of living of the working-class; the reduction of the cost of raw material, and the keeping down-if not as yet the bringing down-of wages.
-England was to become the 'workshop of the world;' all other countries were to become for England what Ireland already was,-markets for her manufactured goods, supplying her in return with raw materials and food.
-England the great manufacturing centre of an agricultural world, with an ever-increasing number of corn and cotton-growing Irelands revolving around her, the industrial sun.
-What a glorious prospect!
+England was to become the 'workshop of the world'; all other countries were to become for England what Ireland already was-markets for her manufactured goods, supplying her in return with raw materials and food.
+England, the great manufacturing centre of an agricultural world, with an ever-increasing number of corn and cotton-growing Irepetition which the Chartist leader O'Connor had ordered transported to Parliament was not even discussed by the House of Commons.- Ed.